Skip to Content

 The Great Pyrenees, also called Pyrenean Mountain dog or simply Pyr, is a working dog originally bred to guard sheep against wolves and other human and wildlife predators.

-The breed’s name comes from their origin, the Pyrenees Mountains, which separate France and Spain.
 The Pyrs are said to originate from the French side, while their counterparts, the Pyrenean Mastiff dog, originated from the Spanish side of the Mountains.

-The first Great Pyrenees dogs can be traced back to around 3000 BC.
 Pyrs were recognized as Royal dogs of France in the 17th century because they proved useful in protecting the castle at King Louis XIV’s court.

 Regarding the temperament of this longtime guard dog, the Pyrs’ courage and great patience while guarding sheep in freezing mountain temperatures made them the renowned guard dogs they are still known as today.

 Do you want to know why Pyrs are great dogs?
-Check out this article, 11 Reasons Why Great Pyrenees Are Good Dogs.
+Check out this article, 11 Reasons Why the Great Pyrenees Are Good Dogs.

 With time, livestock predators decreased, and Pyrs became less common.
 Later, the arrival of Pyrs in North America helped in the efforts to preserve the Great Pyrenees dogs.
 The AKC registered Pyrs as a breed in 1933.

-Great Pyrenees and Labrador
+Great Pyrenees and Labrador side-by-side

 The Labrador Retriever

-Labrador Retriever is a household name in the world of dog ownership.
 Discovered by English nobles in the easterly province of Newfoundland in Canada, these dogs were brought to the UK in the early 1800s for their impressive fowl retrieving skills.

 It remains unclear why the breed bears the name Labrador, a western city of Newfoundland and Labrador province of Canada.

 As they are commonly known today, Labs were refined and standardized through breeding in the UK and registered by the English Kennel Club in 1903.
-Their retrieval skills were used to recover game, not just in water but even on land.

 The AKC registered Labrador Retrievers as a breed in 1917.
-Since then, Labs have won the hearts of Americans for their signature sweet and eager-to-please temperament, remaining America’s No.1 dog breed from 1991 to date.
+Since then, Labs has won the hearts of Americans for their signature sweet and eager-to-please temperament, remaining America’s No.1 dog breed from 1991 to date.

 Like all other hybrid dogs, the Pyrador is not officially recognized as a breed by the AKC.
 However, you can register your Pyrador as a mixed breed with the Dog Registry of America.
-Being a mixed breed also means an AKC or English Kennel Club breed standard for the Pyrador does not exist.

 If you love the Lab Great Pyrenees mix, we’ll tell you what to expect from crossbreeding these two great working dogs in the rest of the article.
 But first…